Learn more about our faculty members.

 W. Travis McMaken

-Dr. McMaken is associate professor of religion, chair of Interdisciplinary Studies, and assistant dean of Multidisciplinary Humanities in the School of Humanities at Lindenwood University's St. Charles, MO campus.
+Dr. McMaken is associate professor of religion and assistant dean of the School of Humanities at Lindenwood University's St. Charles, MO campus.
 His writing engages primarily with 20th century theology (esp.
 Protestant theology, with specialization in Karl Barth, Helmut Gollwitzer, and T. F. Torrance) while working constructively on the subjects of sacramentology, ecclesiology, and political theology.

 Joseph Steineger is an assistant professor of Philosophy at Lindenwood University.
 He received a B.A.
 (2003) and M.A.
 (2005) from the University of Kansas, and a second M.A.
 (2007) and Ph.D.
 (2014) from the University of Chicago.
 His primary teaching and research interests are in Philosophy of Religion, Metaphysics, and Philosophy of Mind within the context of Medieval Philosophy.
 More specifically, these interests include the existence and nature of a first cause, hylomorphic accounts of mind and reality, and the role of wisdom in guiding one’s way of life.
 His dissertation, “The Naturally Implanted Knowledge of God’s Existence: Two 13th Century Scholastic Interpretations of John of Damascus and Anselm of Bec,” was under the direction of Jean-Luc Marion, Richard C. Taylor, Josef Stern, and Blake Dutton.